Waveform stability of black hole ringdown with stochastic horizon structure: Conclusion and discussion

 Building on this mechanism, we establish the constraint on the stochastic structure of BH for observability.
 The resonance characteristics identified in our analysis impose strict constraints on any detectable signal: for a deviation to exceed the noise threshold of next-generation detectors ($\mathcal{M} \gtrsim 10^{-5}$), the horizon structure must possess both macroscopic spatial coherence ($L_c \sim M$) and classical-level intensity ($\epsilon \gtrsim 10^{-4}$).
 This criterion quantitatively rules out the observability of incoherent, high-entropy quantum foam or standard vacuum fluctuations via ringdown spectroscopy, as their lack of spatial correlation leads to drastic suppression via phase cancellation.
-Consequently, any observed non-GR ringdown signal must be interpreted as definitive evidence for macroscopically coherent horizon structures that sustain classical geometric deformations.
+Consequently, any observed non-GR ringdown signal in this channel would point toward macroscopically coherent horizon structures that sustain classical geometric deformations.
+The present work is intentionally a proof-of-principle analysis in the Schwarzschild background.
+Nevertheless, even for realistic spinning BHs, the underlying phase-averaging argument is controlled by the ratio between the structural scale and the probing wavelength, so away from extremality one expects the peak sensitivity to track the dominant Kerr ringdown wavelength,

+where $a$ denotes the dimensionless spin parameter.
+The short-correlation suppression persisting whenever $L_c \ll \lambda_{220}(a) \sim O(M)$.
+In this sense, generic spin should mainly shift the resonance window by an order-unity factor rather than remove the mechanism identified here.
+Near extremality, however, higher-derivative corrections and effective field theory effects can be parametrically enhanced, and the corresponding Kerr ringdown shifts display special scaling behavior \cite{Horowitz:2023xyl,Boyce:2026rnn}.
+A dedicated analysis is therefore required for the near-extremal regime.